Flaviocondemi/crosscompiler-toolchain-guide/cross_compiler_toolchain_for_arm_devices.md

 sudo apt-get install qemu-user qemu-arm ~/Desktop/main.o
 ```
-If everything was gone successfuly you'll see "Hello World!" shown in the terminal.
+If everything went smoothly, you'll see "Hello World!" displayed in the terminal.
+That's it!
+You have successfully created a cross-compiler toolchain for ARM devices and tested it using QEMU.